James Stewart, 1st Earl of Moray: Assassination

 On Thursday 19 January 1570, Moray was at Stirling Castle, where he had invited the English diplomat Sir Henry Gates and the soldier Sir William Drury, Marshal of Berwick, for dinner in the Great Hall.
 Later, in his bedchamber, he told the English visitors he would meet them and certain Scottish nobles at Edinburgh on Monday or Tuesday to discuss the rendition of English rebels.
 Moray was troubled by the problem of Dumbarton Castle, which was held against him by supporters of Mary, Queen of Scots.
 On 21 January, he sent letters to summon the Earl of Morton, Lindsay and Home to the meeting in Edinburgh.

 Moray was assassinated in Linlithgow on 23 January 1570 by James Hamilton of Bothwellhaugh, a supporter of his half-sister Mary.
 As Moray was passing in a cavalcade in the main street below, Hamilton fatally wounded him with a matchlock carbine shot from a window of his uncle Archbishop Hamilton's house.
 He was the first head of government to be assassinated by a firearm.

 Moray's body was shipped to Leith, then taken to Holyrood Abbey.
 Moray was buried on 14 February 1570 in St Anthony's aisle at St Giles' Cathedral, Edinburgh.
 Seven earls and lords carried his body; William Kirkcaldy of Grange held his standard, and John Knox preached at the funeral.
 Knox's own prohibition of funeral sermons (on the grounds that they glorified the deceased and displayed distinctions between rich and poor) was waived for the occasion.
 Moray's tomb was carved by John Roytell and Murdoch Walker, with a brass engraved by James Gray.
 The contract for the tomb survives.
 It was written by the chaplain Robert Ewyn, the administrator of the craft of masons and wrights in Edinburgh.

 His wife, Agnes Keith, was buried inside his tomb when she died in 1588.

 Moray was succeeded by his eldest daughter and heir, Elizabeth Stewart, 2nd Countess of Moray, whose husband, James Stewart of Doune, acquired the earldom on their marriage.

 Cultural depictions

 A stained-glass window installed in St. Giles' Cathedral, Edinburgh in the 1880s depicts Moray's assassination and John Knox preaching at his funeral.
 There is a bas-relief sculpture by Amelia Hill in Linlithgow commemorating the assassination and a Regent Moray Street near the Kelvin Hall in Glasgow.

+A chronicle history of Scotland, the Historie of the reigne of Marie Queen of Scots compiled by Lord Herries, includes an unfavourable summary of Moray's career, outlining his part in the troubles of Mary, Queen of Scots.

 The Earl of Moray is depicted in many fictional works which focus on the life and times of Mary, Queen of Scots.
 These include the following: